Match boosts revenue forecast as Tinder lures more paying users

-(Reuters) - Dating app Tinder snagged thousands of paying users in the second quarter, helping its parent Match Group Inc beat Wall Street revenue targets and raise its yearly revenue forecast.
+(Reuters) - Dating app Tinder snagged thousands of paying users in the second quarter, helping its parent Match Group Inc beat Wall Street profit targets and raise its yearly revenue forecast on Tuesday.

-Match, which also plays cupid through other services including OkCupid, PlentyOfFish and Match.com, has been investing heavily to take its cash cow Tinder to emerging markets and also promote its other platforms in the United States and other established markets.
+Match Group, which also plays cupid through its PlentyOfFish, Match.com and OkCupid services, has been spending heavily to take its cash cow Tinder to emerging markets as well as promote its other dating services.

+The company’s shares jumped 13 percent to $44.04 in after-hours trading after results showed Tinder had signed up nearly 300,000 paying users in the three months ended June 30.
+Goldman Sachs had last month estimated user additions of about 278,000.

-Tinder - where users swipe left or right on their phones to signal interest or not in a person - signed up nearly 300,000 paying users in the three months ended June 30, Match said, bringing the app’s total user base to an average 3.8 million.
+Tinder — where users swipe left or right on their phones to signal interest or not in a person — now has an average 3.8 million users.
+Overall, the number of Match dating subscribers reached 7.7 million.

 Match on Tuesday also unveiled “Tinder U,” a version of Tinder that will be available only to students and launch next month.